etchoum9519/KapaTool.update-2.1/README.md

 <img align="left" width="600" height="200" src="https://github.com/etchoum/capacity-planification-tool/assets/93908331/a186b26b-f76a-4117-9a69-ce8252e9df24">

 > [!IMPORTANT]
 > The program will work even if the Team Management section is not closed.
-In some cases, however, it may be necessary to keep the names of the departments safe from external view.
-In this case, first collapsing all open areas would be required for this function to be successful.
+In some cases, however, it may be necessary to keep the names of employees and departments safe from external view.
+In this case, it would be required to first collapse all open areas for this function to be successful.
 </p>
 <br> <br>

 # II - Output Calendar, Analysis of Inventories

 After all parameters have been successfully entered in the input file, an output file is placed in the output directory after two minutes if the „ACCEPT“-button is pressed.

 The created calendar mainly consists of three parts:

-    • An introduction with all important input parameters as well as an explanation of some derivations of these parameters as well (e.g data, time, total working hours per project, effective and remaining working hours).
+    • An introduction with all important input parameters as well as an explanation of some derivations of these parameters as well (e.g date, time, total working hours per project, effective and remaining working hours).

 <p align="center">